Sylius/Sylius/docs/cookbook/custom-email.rst

     go to `Sending configurable e-mails in Symfony Blogpost <http://sylius.org/blog/sending-configurable-e-mails-in-symfony>`_.

 Currently **Sylius** is sending e-mails only in a few "must-have" cases - see :doc:`E-mails documentation </book/emails>`.
-Of course these cases may not be sufficient for your business needs, if so you will need to create your own custom e-mails inside the system.
+Of course these cases may not be sufficient for your business needs.
+If so, you will need to create your own custom e-mails inside the system.

 On a basic example we will now teach how to do it.